 A free-ish weekend being in sight, I put aside time for me and son to go exploring another region - outside The Aude.

-His choice had been to go to Orange, having dreamt about the place several times, and desirous of seeing the nuclear power station on the Rhone . . .
-OK, why not I had said, with eyebrow arched in incredulity.
+His choice had been to go to Orange, having dreamt about the place several times, and desirous of seeing the nuclear power station on the Rhone . . . okay, why not?
+I had said, with eyebrow arched in incredulity.

 After a detour to buy an ancient oak bed - which then creaked and groaned during the rest of our travels - we arrived at Les Sardines, unpacked, had a swim and then spent a happy day visiting Uzès and Orange, and viewing factories of the Rhone valley, including the aforementioned nuclear plant with its four layers of electric fencing, razor wire, security cameras and 'no photography' signs.
 As there was no tours or tea available, we left and went back to the B and B hoping to find a small restaurant within walking distance.

 It was one of those memorable pieces of time: a walk on a warm evening with swallows weaving and the mind empty other than what to eat and drink.